-- If a child appears unwell during the day, for example has a raised temperature, sickness, diarrhoea\ and/or pains, particularly in the head or stomach then the setting manager calls the parents and asks them to collect the child or send a known carer to collect on their behalf. - If a child has a raised temperature, they are kept cool by removing top clothing, sponging their heads with cool water and kept away from draughts. - A child's temperature is taken and checked regularly, using Fever Scans or other means i.e. ear thermometer. - In an emergency an ambulance is called and the parents are informed. - If a child has a worryingly high temperature, and it is not dropping, then parental consent will be sought so that Calpol (or other branded paracetamol medication) can be administered, to reduce the risk of Fibril convulsions, whilst the child is waiting to be collected. - Parents are advised to seek medical advice before returning them to the setting; the setting can refuse admittance to children who have a raised temperature, sickness and diarrhoea or a contagious infection or disease.
+- If a child appears unwell during the day, for example has a raised temperature, sickness, diarrhoea and/or pains, particularly in the head or stomach then the setting manager calls the parents and asks them to collect the child or send a known carer to collect on their behalf. - Diarrhoea is defined as 3 or more liquid or semi-liquid stools in a 24-hour period. (www.gov.uk/government/publications/health-protection-in-schools-and-other-childcare-facilities/chapter-9-managing-specific-infectious-diseases#diarrhoea-and-vomiting-gastroenteritis) - If a child has a raised temperature, they are kept cool by removing top clothing, sponging their heads with cool water and kept away from draughts. - A child's temperature is taken and checked regularly, using an ear thermometer. - In an emergency an ambulance is called and the parents are informed. - Parents are advised to seek medical advice before returning them to the setting; the setting can refuse admittance to children who have a raised temperature, sickness and diarrhoea or a contagious infection or disease. - Where children have been prescribed antibiotics for an infectious illness or complaint, parents are asked to keep them at home for 48 hours.